syyunn/deepwto-stream/README.md

 # deepwto-stream
 Code implementation of DeepWTO data streaming API

+# applicability
-* The design shall be applicable to another domain of legal text data without modification
+The design shall be applicable to another domain of legal text data without modification